Singaporean nationality law: Relinquishment and deprivation

 Singapore citizenship can be relinquished by making a declaration of renunciation, provided that the declarant is over age 21 and already possesses another nationality.
 Renunciation may be denied if an applicant actively exercises Singapore citizenship rights or has outstanding military service obligations.
-It is also automatically lost when an individual voluntarily acquires a foreign citizenship in any way other than by marriage.
+It is also automatically lost when an individual voluntarily acquires a foreign citizenship in any way.
 Singaporean children with multiple nationalities are required to choose between their Singaporean and foreign statuses before the age of 22.
 Dual nationals who fail to make this choice are automatically stripped of their Singapore citizenship.
 Former citizens cannot reacquire citizenship once it has been renounced or revoked.

 Citizenship may be stripped from a person who exercises any rights derived from another nationality.
 This includes voting in elections or applying for passports in any jurisdiction outside Singapore.
 It is also lost after continuous residence overseas for more than 10 years if that citizen has not entered Singapore during that time or is not employed in public service.

 Naturalised citizens may also be stripped of citizenship for: fraudulently acquiring it, committing an act of disloyalty against the state, aiding an enemy nation with which Singapore is at war, serving in any capacity for a foreign government, being sentenced to incarceration for longer than 12 months in any jurisdiction or fined US$5,000 for any offence within five years of acquiring citizenship.